MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/move-staffhub-teams-to-shifts-in-teams.md

 audience: admin
 ms.service: msteams
 search.appverid: MET150
-description: Learn how to move your Microsoft StaffHub teams and schedule data to Shifts in Microsoft Teams. f1.keywords:
+description: In this article, learn how to move your Microsoft StaffHub teams and schedule data to Shifts in Microsoft Teams. f1.keywords:
 - NOCSH
 localization_priority: Normal